 A lot of people have heard of the sRGB color gamut that most computer displays and mobile device displays are based on, and many photographers and designers know that the Adobe RGB gamut covers a significantly larger range of colors.
 But this P3 color gamut is less well known; what is it and where did it come from?

 P3 is based on the color gamut produced by the xenon bulb used in digital cinema projectors.
 Hollywood uses P3 for mastering because it’s the final output space of motion pictures delivered to digitally equipped movie theaters.
 P3 is larger than sRGB by a big enough amount that a display that can cover P3 colors is considered a wide gamut display.
-Most wide gamut displays today are based on Adobe RGB.
+Many wide gamut displays today are based on Adobe RGB, which I’ll also talk about in this article.

 What’s the default display profile of the Retina iMac ?

 At the Apple Store I went straight to the first 27″ Retina iMac I saw.
 The first thing I did was open the Displays panel in System Preferences to check out the list of display color profiles.
-On many Macs the display profile set by an OS X install is Color LCD.
+On many Macs the default display profile is Color LCD.
 On the iMac I tried, the selected profile was named iMac.

 Was the iMac profile the correct profile?
 I selected “Show profiles for this display only” and the only profile left was iMac.
-As far as OS X is concerned, the iMac profile is the only one that matches up with the display hardware.
+As far as the Mac system is concerned, the iMac profile is the only one that matches up with the display hardware.

 What’s the gamut of the iMac display profile?